lucaanescu/beautiful-jekyll/_posts/2021-03-06-Genetics-and-Religion.md

 The Chi-square test allowed for much clearer results and a more concrete correlation to the idea that religious groups reject the idea of genetic modification.

+On further Examination of the Confidence intervals, it is revealed that with a confidence interval of 95% the results deviate a bit.

+Good lower: 280.49213 Good upper: 416.174536
+Bad lower: 464.09964 Bad lower: 635.90036
+Religious lower: 222.441917 Religious upper: 342.558083
+Non-Religious lower: 619.665854 Non-Religious upper: 785.334146

+The final steps were to ensure the multiple linear regressions yeilded relevant values.
+As they were examined, they have been shown to hold values close to one and higher than 0.

+Non-Religious and Good = 0.435

+Religious and Good = 0.449

+Religious and Bad = 0.513

+Non-Religious and Bad = 0.423

+-
+In Conclusion
+-

 With this information, we fail to reject the null hypothesis as we have proven that religious groups are more inclined to disapprove of genetic modification than non-religious groups.

+There is deffinetively a connection between religious groups and the genetic modification of the young due to high R values and relevant means associated with their respective values.